 I’ve finally made my own nut butter cups.
 Lately I’ve been eating a piece or two of 90% dark chocolate dipped in sunflower seed butter, so I decided this would be a great combination for a nut butter cup.
 I added some hemp seeds, because why not.
 Also, to add some texture and additional nutty taste.

-I tried looking up a recipe for the original reeses pieces cups for inspiration and boy was that a laugh.
+I tried looking up a recipe for the original Reeses cups for inspiration, to little avail.
 A bag of chocolate chips, more sugar, butter, a bit of peanut butter.
-To say that’s a healthy alternative to the packaged Reese’s loaded with sugar, preservatives, among other things..Hmm no thanks.
-I found it intriguing how Hershey’s didn’t even list the ingredients of Reese’s on their website.
-What does that tell you?
-Hmm… I used to eat these all the time as a child.
-Every halloween I would try and get as many Reese’s as I could, whether that meant trading with friends or changing costumes and revisiting houses that gave them out.
+I used to eat these all the time as a child.
+Every halloween I would try and get as many Reese’s as I could, whether that meant trading with friends or changing costumes and revisiting the houses that gave them out.
 A girl has gotta do what she has to do ya know..I recall never liking peanut butter though, but Reese’s were always a favorite of mine.
 I suppose anything filled with sugar could make it taste better to a child…

 Makes: 6 mini cups

 6 mini cupcake liners

 2 tbsp coconut palm sugar (add more if you prefer sweeter, less bitter chocolate)